 LCS is the oldest private school in Lubbock offering pre-kindergarten through twelfth grade.
 The school today is the result of much prayer and hard work.
 It has prospered through the sacrifice of many teachers, parents, and friends who have given liberally of their time, talents, and financial resources.

-Lubbock Christian School is dually-accredited at the state and national level on a 5 year cycle by the National Christian School Association (NCSA) and Cognia (formally the Southern Association of Colleges and Schools/AdvancEd).
-The school successfully completed their last accreditation in 2020.
+Lubbock Christian School is dually-accredited at the state and national level on a 5-year cycle by the National Christian School Association (NCSA) and Cognia (formally the Southern Association of Colleges and Schools/AdvancEd).
+The school successfully completed their last accreditation review in 2020.

 Lubbock Christian School is a member of the Texas Association of Private and Parochial Schools (TAPPS).